aezarebski/epi-sim/README.md

 ## Output

 The output is a CSV with a header encoding which events occurred when and to whom: `event,time,primaryPerson,secondaryPerson`.
 The *primary person* is either the infecting person or the person who has been removed in some manner, the *secondary person* is the person who was infected, or this is a missing value.
+There are functions to assist in extracting observations from a full simulation: `birthDeathSamplingOccurrenceObservedEvents`.